david-offord/splunk-node-mgmt/README.md

-This is an application to manage multiple Splunk instances for adding apps.
+This is an application to manage multiple Splunk instances.
+Plans for managing apps like the deployment server, to running ansible playbooks on hosts.

 TODO: